 Unfortunately, many properties for sale are offered at income producing properties but are not profitable.
 Of course, this depends on what you pay for the property.
 Also, the amount of work to receive that income from a property is important.

 For many years, rental income property owners were not paying income tax.
-Nonetheless, starting September 2018 the tax authorities oblige landlords to give tenants an invoice.
+Nonetheless, starting in September 2018, the tax authorities oblige landlords to invoice tenants.

 Looking at the inventory on our MLS, we have several types of properties for sale that are advertised as income producing properties: